govuk-one-login/fraud-npm/README.md

 specify the branch to publish from, and the package to publish, and then click on the `Run workflow` button to publish the package to the One Login package repository.

+> [!TIP]
-Note that packages will normally be published from main after a merge.
+> packages will normally be published from main after a merge.

 ## Adding a new package